liferay-labs/pulpo-docs/src/pages/docs/individual_segments/index.md

 ```

 A `DELETE` request to the URL `http://localhost:8084/my-project/individual-segments/my-individual-segment-identifier/memberships/my-individual-identifier` deactivates
-an existing Individual-Individual Segment membership.
+an existing Individual Segment Membership.

 ### Filtering the Individual Segment Membership Collection